 I was saddened, but you have to take these mistakes in stride.
 I had no one to blame but myself.

-My Atacama travel fail was the best thing I could’ve done
+But it turned out, my travel fail was the best thing I could’ve done.

-On Sunday, I found myself doing some shopping in San Pedro with a friend I made during the previous two tours to the Valley of Moon and the altiplanic lagoons.
+That Sunday, I found myself doing some shopping in San Pedro with a friend I made during the previous two tours to the Valley of Moon and the altiplanic lagoons.
 Rachel was leaving Atacama the next day, and hadn’t yet booked a transfer back to Calama.
-She was strongly discouraged against returning with the company she came in with, due to their habitual lateness in picking up passengers, causing close shaves with flights out of Calama.
+She was strongly discouraged against returning with the company she came in with, due to their habitual lateness in picking up passengers, which has caused close shaves for flights out of Calama.